Cyanuric acid: Precursors to chlorinated cyanurates

 This species is typically converted to its sodium salt, sodium dichloro-s-triazinetrione.
 Further chlorination gives trichloroisocyanuric acid, [C(O)NCl]3.

 These N-chloro compounds serve as disinfectants and algicides for swimming pool water.
 The aforementioned equilibrium stabilizes the chlorine in the pool and prevents the chlorine from being quickly consumed by sunlight.

 Precursors to crosslinking agents

 Because of its trifunctionality, CYA is a precursor to crosslinking agents, especially for polyurethane resins and polyisocyanurate thermoset plastics.

 The experimental antineoplastic drug teroxirone (triglycidyl isocyanurate) is formed by reacting cyanuric acid with 3 equivalents of epichlorohydrin.
 It works by cross-linking DNA.

 Analysis

 Testing for cyanuric acid concentration is commonly done with a turbidometric test, which uses a reagent, melamine, to precipitate the cyanuric acid.
 The relative turbidity of the reacted sample quantifies the CYA concentration.
-Referenced in 1957, this test works because melamine combines with the cyanuric acid in the water to form a fine, insoluble, white precipitate (melamine cyanurate) that causes the water to cloud in proportion to the amount of cyanuric acid in it.
+Referenced in 1957, this test works because melamine combines with the cyanuric acid in the water to form a fine, white precipitate of the insoluble complex melamine cyanurate that causes the water to cloud in proportion to the amount of cyanuric acid in it.
 More recently, a sensitive method has been developed for analysis of cyanuric acid in urine.